Want to know how to create the best Pinterest boards for your business so you can connect to your ideal pinner and get them into your community?

 Here are what the options mean:

-EDIT BOARD – leads you to the place where you can edit the board description.
+EDIT BOARD – click on it to edit your board description.

 SHARE – the option to share the board with other pinners or to your other social media channels, email, or to get a link to the board to embed it somewhere else.